BrianLYS/Sveltekit-Blog/src/routes/(blog-article)/first-post/+page.md

 I believe in the power of writing as a tool for an intellectual discourse with oneself.
 I believe that writing is a way to organize thoughts, to clarify ideas, to express feelings, to share experiences, to learn from others, and to grow as a person.

-For anyone who's reading this, if you find this useful or thought provoking.
+For anyone who's reading this, if you find my work useful, thought provoking and would like to collaborate.
 Please let me know.
 I would love to hear from you.